wkhere/stackless/Doc/library/xml.dom.minidom.rst

    indentation to use for subnodes of the current one.
 The *newl* parameter specifies the string to use to terminate newlines.

    For the :class:`Document` node, an additional keyword argument *encoding* can be used to specify the encoding field of the XML header.

-.. method:: Node.toxml([encoding])
+.. method:: Node.toxml(encoding=None)

-   Return the XML that the DOM represents as a string.
+   Return a string or byte string containing the XML represented by the DOM node.

+   With an explicit *encoding* [1]_ argument, the result is a byte string in the specified encoding.
+It is recommended that you always specify an encoding; you may use any encoding you like, but an argument of "utf-8" is the most common choice, avoiding :exc:`UnicodeError` exceptions in case of unrepresentable text data.

-   With no argument, the XML header does not specify an encoding, and the result is Unicode string if the default encoding cannot represent all characters in the document.
+   With no *encoding* argument, the result is a Unicode string, and the XML declaration in the resulting string does not specify an encoding.
 Encoding this string in an encoding other than UTF-8 is likely incorrect, since UTF-8 is the default encoding of XML.

-   With an explicit *encoding* [1]_ argument, the result is a byte string in the specified encoding.
-It is recommended that this argument is always specified.
-To avoid :exc:`UnicodeError` exceptions in case of unrepresentable text data, the encoding argument should be specified as "utf-8".

-.. method:: Node.toprettyxml([indent=""[, newl=""[, encoding=""]]])
+.. method:: Node.toprettyxml(indent="", newl="", encoding="")

    Return a pretty-printed version of the document. *indent* specifies the indentation string and defaults to a tabulator; *newl* specifies the string emitted at the end of each line and defaults to ``\n``.

-   There's also an *encoding* argument; see :meth:`toxml`.
+   The *encoding* argument behaves like the corresponding argument of :meth:`toxml`.

 .. _dom-example: